‘I Guess That’s Why They Call it the Blues’ – Elton John

 A few days ago, Elton John’s “I Guess That’s Why They Call it the Blues” found its way into the rotation, and I relished in the perfection of that song.
-It’s one of the last truly classic Elton John songs; several years later, he would retreat into adult contemporary oblivion with such light filler as “Sacrifice” and “Can You Feel the Love Tonight.”
+It’s one of the last truly classic Elton John songs; several years later, he retreated into adult contemporary oblivion with such light filler as “Sacrifice” and “Can You Feel the Love Tonight.”

 Bernie Taupin’s lyrics have never been better.
 They are spot on and earnest, with gems such as “Wait on me girl; cry in the night if it helps/But more than ever, I simply love you more than I love life itself.”
 They’re heartfelt, wistful and simple, getting right to the point.

 Below is the original video for the song; like many 80s videos, it tells a story within the lyrics — that of a soldier and his girlfriend who are separated while he is at boot camp.
 My friends and I groaned in disappointment when the girl seemingly gives in to temptation, juxtaposed against the boy, lying down in frustration and depression in the pouring rain at camp.
 It’s a perfect complement to the poignant song.
 And after hearing it, you’ll know why AllMusic crowed, “‘I Guess That’s Why They Call It the Blues’ is likely to stand the test of time as a standard.”